 On Tyneside during the ‘70s and ‘80s rock music was heard from Sunderland to South Shields, bounced over the river Tyne to Whitley Bay and Wallsend – the vibrations were felt in Newcastle.
 A North East New Wave of British Heavy Metal was coming in.

-Not just riding, but steering the wave were Fist, Hellanbach, Mythra, Tygers of Pan Tang and Venom pushing metal to its limits and discovering a new energy.
-Another one of those bands was Raven.
+Riding the wave were Fist, Hellanbach, Mythra, Tygers of Pan Tang and Venom pushing metal to its limits and discovering a new energy.
+Another of those bands was Raven.

 Now based Stateside, but originally formed in Newcastle in 1974, early gigs saw the trio cutting their teeth on North East live circuit of working mens clubs.
 Headline gigs at Newcastle Mayfair and Dingwalls gained the band a solid live reputation.
 The gates were opened, and the band went onto UK support slots with Iron Maiden, Ozzy and Whitesnake.

-By the early ‘80s two albums ‘Rock Until You Drop’ and ‘Wiped Out’ were recorded in Impulse Studio, Wallsend on the Tyneside label, Neat Records.
+By the early ‘80s two albums ‘Rock Until You Drop’ and ‘Wiped Out’ were recorded in Wallsend’s Impulse Studio on the Tyneside label, Neat Records.
 Then a call came in from America.

 It definitely stirred up some memories especially with one part of the shoot.
 We were driving to one of the locations when I mentioned “I grew up down that street there” and our video guy Paul said “Then let’s check it out!”
 So the footage with me playing the bass is in the backlane in Benwell where we played football as kids.